 A real understanding acupuncture is based on a real understanding "syndrome" (zheng, 证).
 Syndrome is a summary of heat / cold, excess /deficiency, causes, and specific part of the body.
 After syndrome is certain, an acupuncturist is ready to choose channels and acupoints and operate needles.

 Choose acupoints which have cooling effect like Rong - spring points or Jing - well points to treat a "heat" syndrome pattern, and select acupoints which have warming effect like Ren 3 and Ren 4 to treat a disease with "deficiency cold" syndrome pattern.
-These are examples of Chinese acupuncture treatment, or classic acupuncture treatment.
+These are examples of classic Chinese acupuncture

 Inserting and stimulating acupuncture needles at relevant acupoints crossing skin, conducts sensations through channels to inner organs.
 The inner organs respond to the stimulation by re-balance yin yang and activate qi and blood.
 As result, zheng qi (正气, resistance) rises and xue qi (邪气, pathogen) retreats.

-There are many scientific research found that acupuncture can reduce the levels of inflammatory biomarkers and increase the levels of serotonin and endogenous opioid neurotransmitters, so to stop pain.
+There are many scientific research found that needle stimulation can reduce the levels of inflammatory biomarkers and increase the levels of serotonin and endogenous opioid neurotransmitters, so to stop pain.
 It also increase the pain sensory threshold in the central nerve system, so it can stop various kind of pain.

 Back to our TCM theory, the cause of pain is understood as obstruction by some pathogens like blood stasis (clots), or qi stagnation, or phlegm.
 Acupuncture is good at opening channels and promoting the movement or circulation of qi and blood, thus it can remove the cause of pain "obstruction" to stop pain.

-Most acupuncturists prefer acupuncture for various kinds of pain syndromes (headache, migrant, body ache), anxiety, depression, insomnia, and more.
-If a condition is relatively severe, it is better to combine both of acupuncture and Chinese medicine therapies.
+Most acupuncturists prefer acupuncture for various kinds of pain syndromes (headache, migrant, body ache), anxiety, depression, insomnia, PMS, amenorrhea, and more.
+If a condition is relatively severe, it is better to combine it with Chinese herbal medicines.